 Supply industries refer to a number of industries that supply goods and services to the poultry industry.
 Most of these also supply goods and services to other industries, especially to the livestock industries.

 Organisations include those supplying the following:

 The major input that the farmer makes to the production of poultry products is feed.
-It usually constitutes around 70% of the cost of production.
+It usually constitutes around 70 to 80% of the total ongoing production cost.

 Poultry breeding programs use the principles of genetics to select high performing birds.
 It is very expensive to keep a large population of breeders and only those who are prepared to take on such a cost can succeed in the commercial breeding industry.

 Farmers have an opportunity to create a brand identity using distinct egg packaging.
 Every farmer has its own unique process for creating quality eggs and egg products.
 Egg consumers are keen to “get close to the farm” and when they understand how to appreciate the difference between farm products, they identify with the farm’s brand and buy more egg products from the farm.
 Companies like MyPak Packaging work with farmers to create this brand story.

 Some of the equipments used in the industry are very sophisticated.
-Electronic climate controls, special feeders, waterers, foggers (for cooling chickens with a fine spray into the air), space heaters, egg incubators, litter mixing machines etc. are all supplied by specialist companies.
+Electronic climate controls, special feeders, drinkers, foggers (for cooling chickens with a fine spray into the air, and also increasing the shed humidity), space heaters, egg incubators, litter mixing machines etc. are all supplied by specialist companies.

 Many poultry diseases can be prevented by using vaccines to stimulate immunity.
 Most of these are live virus vaccines and special care is necessary to ensure they are alive and effective when used.
 When using and handling vaccines, always read and follow the instructions carefully.
-The importation of some vaccines is allowed, including some inactivated vaccines (e.g. Newcastle Disease, Egg Drop Syndrome) and a specialized list of live vaccine seeds (e.g. Marek’s Disease strains and Chicken Anemia Virus).
+The importation of some vaccines is allowed, including some inactivated vaccines (e.g. Newcastle Disease, Egg Drop Syndrome) and a specialised list of live vaccine seeds (e.g. Marek’s Disease strains and Chicken Anemia Virus).
 Importation of these vaccines is under strict Australian Quarantine and Inspection Service (AQIS) controlled conditions.